Indonesia Visa for Vietnamese Citizens

-Vietnamese citizens have a visa-free entry to Indonesia for stays up to 30 days, making it one of the easiest destinations to explore from Vietnam.
+Vietnamese citizens have a visa-free entry to Indonesia for stays up to 30 days for tourism, making it one of the easiest destinations to explore from Vietnam.

 If Vietnamese citizens need to stay in the country for a longer period or for a specific purpose, an Indonesia visa is necessary.
 The most common are the B1 and C1 categories of permits.